DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - Note: secure coding standards, rigorously applied, is the best way to reduce source code vulns; coding standards ensures devs always do certain things in a certain way, while avoiding others
     - Secure coding guidelines are recommended practices that tend to be less specific than standards
             - e.g. consistently formatted code comments, or keeping code funtions short/tight

 - 8.5.4 Software-defined security
     - **Software-defined security (SDS or SDSec)**: a security model in which security functions such as firewalling, IDS/IPS, and network segmentation are implemented in software within an SDN environment
         - one of the advantages of this approach is that sensors (for systems like IDS/IPS) can be dynamically repositioned depending on the threat
         - SDS provides a decoupling from physical devices, because it abstracts security functions into software that can run on any compatible physical or virtual infrastructure, critical for supporting cloud services dynamic scaling and virtualized data centers
     - DevSecOps supports the concept of software-defined security, where security controls are actively managed into the CI/CD pipeline

+- **Fail-Safe**: Ensures the system defaults to a safe state in the event of a failure.e.g An automatic door locks when the power goes out, preventing unauthorized access.
+- **Fail-Secure** (Synonym of Fail Closed): Maintains a secure state during a failure, prioritizing security over other concerns. e.g  Blue screen of death to ensure that security is not compromised during a failure.
+- **Fail-Closed**: Closes or shuts down access when a failure occurs, restricting entry or use. e.g a network firewall that blocks all traffic if it encounters a malfunction.
+Sacrifices availability for security.
+Fail-Open: Opens up or grants access during a failure, allowing processes to continue to maintain  availability, potentially at the cost of security.
+- **Fail-Soft**: Allows a system to continue operating in a reduced or limited capacity after a failure. e.g A computer that turns off non-critical services to keep essential services running after a hardware failure.